What Is A Covenant Not To Compete In Pennsylvania?

 In Pennsylvania, a covenant not to compete generally requires that, upon leaving the company, an employee agrees not to be employed by their employer's competitors.
 A covenant not to compete may also be called a "non-compete clause".
-An employee who signs a covenant not to compete may receive compensation for the agreement, or in some cases the agreement is a condition for their being hired.
+An employee who signs a covenant not to compete can receive compensation for the agreement, or in some cases the agreement is a condition for their being hired.

 When are Covenants not to Compete Unenforceable?